NodeBB-Community/nodebb-plugin-osm-map/README.md

 ## Installation

-`npm install nodebb-plugin-leaderboard` OR install it from your ACP
+`npm install nodebb-plugin-osm-map` OR install it from your ACP

 ## Screenshot